-Education for Registered Persons and move those rules from Interpretation and Policy .02 of Rule 2.5 to proposed Rule 2.16 and to amend related registration requirements provided under various Interpretations and Policies of Rule 2.5.
+The Exchange proposes to amend its rules relating to the Continuing Education for Registered Persons and move those rules from Interpretation and Policy .02 of Rule 2.5 to proposed Rule 2.16 and to amend related registration requirements provided under various Interpretations and Policies of Rule 2.5.
 The text of the proposed rule change is provided in Exhibit 5.

-The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/ options/regulation/rule_filings/edgx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.
+The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/equities/regulation/rule_filings/byx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.